 Aspiring triathletes will take their first valuable steps toward enjoying this lifelong sport by participating in this unique and fun event.
-Scott Fliegelman, owner and head coach of FastForward Sports, will lead the Wednesday clinic portion along with select coaching staff who combined have helped hundreds of novices over the past ten years to achieve their multisport dreams.
+FastForward Sports staff, who have combined to help 100's of novice triathletes over the past ten years, will lead the Wednesday clinic portion.
 Participants will be divided into smaller groups and enjoy four 30-minute clinics on triathlon swimming, biking, running, and transitions, then everyone will come together on the beach for a final in-water swim session.

 On Saturday morning, you will then have a chance to put it all together in a safe, fun, and rewarding race environment at the Crescent Moon Sprint Triathlon, where Newbies will have their own starting wave, after the competitive racers have cleared the swim beach.
 You will be rewarded with a finisher medal as you complete your journey!